detdxd/Astro-Homepage/index.md

 A: Mainly refer to gas dynamics with gravity, radiation, magnetic field, particles, etc.
 Q: Why 'Astrophysical Fluid Dynamics' ?
 A: If you cannot unify the 4 fundamental forces, just put them together and play with them.
-Q: Is it OK ?
-A: Then you will find yourself in a nonlinear world.

 <br/>